 RFID and barcode scanning can help track equipment more effectively.
 When every asset can be located through a facility’s existing Wi-Fi network, caregivers can locate what they need instantly instead of wasting time calling different departments or physically searching for what they need.

 Monitoring location is not the only element to a robust enterprise asset management software.
 Associating equipment in use with actual patients can help ensure that assets are being distributed in a client-centric fashion, moving them toward fuller utilization.

 Tracking patient needs and matching them up with materials, equipment and personnel can also ensure that all inventory and staffing levels respond to actual service levels required by the people being served.
 A patient-centric view is a much better way to view resource distribution, and helps better to justify capital expenditures that will actually impact care and health outcomes.

 Comprehensive Tracking Infrastructure

 All of these goals depend on the actual systems you have in place to track assets, associate them with day-to-day operations of the facility and make that information accessible to the people using them.
 When you can track a piece of equipment from its acquisition, through every servicing and through to the end of its useful life cycle, you’ll have the data you need to make sweeping decisions regarding similar assets throughout your organization.

-Of course, technology must be coupled with smart policies on equipment use, distribution, cleaning and asset maintenance management in order to be effective.
+Of course, technology must be coupled with smart policies on equipment use, distribution, cleaning and hospital asset management in order to be effective.
 Specific stakeholders need to be identified and accountability enforced throughout the organization to ensure that procedures actually translate into concrete action at every level.
 Wedding policy to real operations on the ground is where the real cost savings and care-quality improvements happen.